ldeck/nix-home/README.md

    which is just shorthand for:

    ```
-   nix-shell --run "niv update"
+   nix-shell --run "niv update" [shell.nix]
    ```

-4. Edit `./home.nix` to be how you want it.
+2. Edit `./home.nix` to be how you want it.
+3. Create, if missing, ~/.me.d/ personalisation files:

+   mkdir -p ~/.me.d
+   cat > ~/.me.d/git.nix
+   {
+     email = "your.email@example.com";
+     name = "Your Name";
+   }

-5. Run the switch script to switch to your configuration:
+4. Run the switch script to switch to your configuration:

     ```sh
     ./switch.sh